lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ### Reflection (STAR technique):
 **Situation:** I struggled to create a beautiful and structured CV (Curriculum Vitae) in terms of the format constructed.

-**Task:** I had to do this course, because it was able help me in terms of creating the CV.
+**Task:** I had to do this course, because it was going to help me in terms of creating the CV.

 **Action:** I did this course and look at other sources, because they were able to help me construct a competitive CV for today's job market.